What is Call of Duty WWII?

 Within a few moments of starting the game's story, you'll see the body of a soldier who's lost his arm, with bits of muscle left dangling at the shoulder, and another fallen comrade who's lost both legs, with just a meaty stump and the very end of a bone where they used to be.
 While enemy soldiers will only give off small puffs of blood when shot with regular weaponry, certain high explosive weapons may sometimes dismember a soldier, leaving them flailing on the floor with no leg.
-Melee attacks are similar gory - whether the game has you stab a soldier in the neck, or clonk them with the butt of your gun, any melee attack will make the enemy soldier become totally covered in blood, with their face turning into a crimson mask, and their entire torso becoming drenched in claret.
+Melee attacks are similarly gory - whether the game has you stab a soldier in the neck, or clonk them with the butt of your gun, any melee attack will make the enemy soldier become totally covered in blood, with their face turning into a crimson mask, and their entire torso becoming drenched in claret.

 The level of violence in COD WW2 is the same across all three modes.
 In online multiplayer, soldiers can lose limbs, while in zombies mode, one move sees you hit a zombie in the neck with a shovel, and then start digging/pulling until you tear their head off.

 There's also violence involving animals here, as you'll sometimes come under attack from attack dogs (German shepherds), which you have to kill.

 Bad language is reasonably frequent throughout, stretching the gamut from b**tard to f**k.

 There's nothing in the way of sexual content in the game.

 Unlike other Call of Duty games, there's nothing in the way of a mature content filter here, so those playing through the campaign, or the game's multiplayer modes will see all of the game's gore.

 As a game with a strong online component, we should note that there's always the chance of additional mature content coming up during online games through voice chat, although access to voice chat can be limited or blocked using the parental controls on your console.